AnujCh07ML/V-Env/README.md

 # V-Env
-#How to work with virtual environments in python.
+## How to work with virtual environments in python.

-1. To create Virtual Environment
+### 1. To create Virtual Environment
+''' bash
-2. python3 -m venv env              #name of choice, however as per pip8 keep -> venv/env
+python3 -m venv env              #name of choice, however as per PIP 8 keep -> venv/env

-3. Activation of Virtual Environment source env/bin/activate
+#### 2. Activation of Virtual Environment
+'''
+source env/bin/activate

-4. Deactivate Virtual Environment deactivate
+#### 3.Deactivate Virtual Environment
+deactivate